In MARCH can you survive on memories of CHOCOLATE to help someone living with dementia? #iamchocolateblocked

 Don’t go through The Chocolate Block Challenge alone.
 Get your workplace involved by asking colleagues to register alongside you and take on the challenge together.

-Celebrate making it through March sans chocolate by hosting a chocolate-themed morning tea at your workplace on Monday, 1 April for a small donation.
+Celebrate making it through March sans chocolate by hosting a chocolate-themed morning tea at your workplace on in April for a small donation.

 Let us help you convince your colleagues to accept The Chocolate Block Challenge by providing you with donation tins, posters and information about Alzheimer’s WA.
-To find out more, contact us at email@example.com or call 1300 66 77 88 for more information.
+To find out more, email us or call 1300 66 77 88 for more information.

 Stay informed with the latest news from Alzheimer's WA